CyberCRI/RedMetrics/README.md

 Check it out at [redmetrics.io](http://redmetrics.io).

 To use it for your game, check out the [RESTful web service API](API.md).
+If your game runs in a browser, you can use [RedMetrics.js](https://github.com/CyberCRI/RedMetrics.js) to connect it.

 ## Features